SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

                              "translation")

 That's it!
 We have effectively registered two images using a robust multi-resolution approach with a single line of code.
 Compare this to the `ITK Hello World example <https://github.com/InsightSoftwareConsortium/ITK/blob/master/Examples/RegistrationITKv4/DeformableRegistration1.cxx>`_.
 We refer to this short-hand notation as the procedural interface because it consists of functions that accomplish a specific task.
 The procedural interface is less flexible than the object-oriented interface but very simple to use.
-Now, let us take a look what goes on under the hood.
+Let's break down what we did.

 :code:`import SimpleITK as sitk` loads the SimpleITK module from which SimpleElastix is accessed (the main module has retained its SimpleITK name for compatibility reasons).
 This assumes that SimpleElastix has been compiled and installed on your machine.